Celine Dion Shares Beautiful Throwback Picture With Her Late Father On What Would Have Been His 95th Birthday

 Gone, but never forgotten — that is the motto that Celine Dion seems to live by.

-Over the course of her life, Celine has suffered many tough losses of those she loves including the death of her brother and beloved husband just days apart.
-According to the People, Celine tragically lost her husband, Rene Angelil, and her brother, Daniel Dion, in the same week.
-Angelil was 73-years-old when he lost his battle with throat cancer in 2016 while Daniel was just 59-years-old when he died from brain, throat, and tongue cancer.
+Over the course of her life, Celine has suffered many tough losses of those she loves, including the death of her brother and beloved husband just days apart.
+According to People, Celine tragically lost her husband, Rene Angelil, and her brother, Daniel Dion, in the same week.
+Angelil was 73-years-old when he lost his battle with throat cancer in 2016, while Daniel was just 59-years-old when he died from brain, throat, and tongue cancer.

 Since those hard deaths, Celine has spoken many times to pay tribute and to remember both important men in her life.
 The same is true with Dion’s father, Adhemar Dion.
 People reports that in 2003, Dion’s dad passed away at the age of 80.
 At the time, Celine was only 35-years-old.